Business Impact

 • Providing written confirmation

-- Implied Consent: This one is assumed when a user takes an action that indirectly indicates agreement.
+- Implied Consent: This is assumed when a user takes an action that indirectly indicates agreement.
 It's less explicit than direct consent and isn't sufficient under stricter regulations like the GDPR for sensitive data.

 Example: Navigating a website where continued browsing signifies consent to some form of data collection.